National Guard troops are outside Chicago and could be in Memphis soon in Trump's latest deployment

 The Federal Aviation Administration ordered flight restrictions over the Army Reserve Center for security reasons until Dec.
 6.

-Armed Border Patrol agents making arrests near famous landmarks has amplified concerns after an immigration crackdown that began last month.
+Armed Border Patrol agents making arrests near famous landmarks in Chicago has amplified concerns after an immigration crackdown that began last month.
 Agents have targeted immigrant-heavy and largely Latino areas.

 Chicago Mayor Brandon Johnson signed an executive order Monday barring federal immigration agents and others from using city-owned property as staging areas for enforcement operations.

-Since starting his second term, Trump has sent or talked about sending troops to 10 cities, including Baltimore; the District of Columbia; New Orleans; and the California cities of Oakland, San Francisco and Los Angeles.
+Since starting his second term, Trump has sent or discussed sending troops to 10 cities, including Baltimore, the District of Columbia, New Orleans, and the California cities of Oakland, San Francisco and Los Angeles.

 Most violent crime around the U.S. has declined in recent years.
 In Chicago, homicides were down 31% to 278 through August, police data shows.
 Portland's homicides from January through June decreased by 51% to 17 this year compared with the same period in 2024.